cherBlair/cherBlair/README.md

   I'm <b>Java BE developer</b>🚀 <br/>
   Sometimes I develop apps too using Flutter.<br/><br/>
   I'm an active 🙌,  curious 🤔, energetic 💪 person.<br/>
-  I enjoy tennis🎾, swimming 🏊, running 🏃‍♂️ and riding 🚴‍♀️<br/>
+  enjoying tennis🎾, swimming 🏊, running 🏃‍♂️ and riding 🚴‍♀️<br/>
   And I want to be a harmonious developer who goes well with everyone🤞
 </p>